Typical elements of a crank mechanism

 20 — pulley.

-Attention: Before removing the pistons with connecting rods, remove the cylinder head, oil sump and oil pump.
+Caution: Before removing the pistons and connecting rods, remove the cylinder head, oil pan and oil pump.

-Check with your fingernail for a deposit of carbon deposits at the top of the piston ring travel (about 5 mm below the top of the cylinder).
-If rollers have formed due to carbon deposits or wear of the cylinder walls, they must be completely removed using a special tool.
-If the rollers are not removed, then when removing the pistons with connecting rods, the piston can be damaged.
+Check with your fingernail to see if a bead of carbon has formed on the upper limit of the piston ring travel (approximately 5 mm below the top of the cylinder).
+If rollers have formed due to carbon deposits or wear of the cylinder walls, they must be completely removed using a special device.
+If the rollers are not removed, the piston may be damaged when removing the pistons with connecting rods.

-Before removing the connecting rods, check their backlash with feeler gauges.
-Insert them between the first connecting rod and the shaft crank until all the play is taken out.
-If the backlash exceeds the limit repair value, then it is necessary to replace the connecting rods.
-If new connecting rods are installed (or new crankshaft), the play may become less than the minimum allowable.
-In this case, the connecting rods must be machined - if necessary, consult a car workshop.
-Repeat the procedure for the rest of the connecting rods.
+Before removing the connecting rods, check their side clearance using feeler gauges.
+Insert them between the first connecting rod and the crankshaft until all the play is removed.
+If the play exceeds the maximum repair value, then the connecting rods must be replaced.
+If new connecting rods are installed (or a new crankshaft), the clearance may become less than the minimum allowable.
+In this case, you need to machine the connecting rods - if necessary, consult a car repair shop.
+Repeat the procedure for the remaining connecting rods.

 Check for identification marks on the connecting rods and connecting rod caps.

-Loosen each connecting rod cap nut in 1/2 turn increments until they can be twisted by hand.
-Remove the #1 connecting rod cap together with the bearing shell - do not drop the shell.
+Loosen each connecting rod cap nut in ½ turn increments until they can be turned by hand.
+Remove connecting rod cap #1 with the bearing shell - be careful not to drop the shell.

-Pull a piece of plastic or rubber hose over each connecting rod cap bolt so as not to damage the crankshaft journal and cylinder bore when the piston is pulled out.
+Place a piece of plastic or rubber hose over each connecting rod cap bolt to avoid damaging the crankshaft journal and cylinder bore when removing the piston.

-Pull out the bearing shell and push the connecting rod with the piston out through the top of the engine.
-Push, resting with the wooden handle of the hammer against the surface of the upper bearing of the connecting rod.
-If resistance is felt, check again that the roller is completely removed from the cylinder wall.
+Remove the bearing shell and push the connecting rod and piston out through the top of the engine.
+Push with the wooden handle of the hammer against the surface of the upper connecting rod bearing.
+If resistance is felt, check again whether the roller is completely removed from the cylinder wall.

 Repeat this operation for the remaining cylinders.